 MASTER of LANDSCAPE ARCHITECTURE

-The Master of Landscape Architecture (MLA) program prepares students to engage in Landscape Architecture as a both a cultural and ecological practice.
+The Master of Landscape Architecture (MLA) program prepares students to engage in landscape architecture as both a cultural and an ecological practice.
 The MLA program stresses development of critical thought, inventive curiosity and technical facility.
-Design studios, workshops, and theory courses focus on the breadth of scales and cultural implications of the discipline, from site design to urban design to the management of regional ecosystems, while courses in technology and professional practice prepare the student for the rigors of professional Landscape Architectural design practice.
+Design studios, workshops, and theory courses focus on the breadth of scales and cultural implications of the discipline, from site design to urban design to the management of regional ecosystems, while courses in technology and professional practice prepare students for the rigors of professional landscape architectural design practices.

 BACHELOR of SCIENCE in LANDSCAPE ARCHITECTURE

-The Landscape Architecture Section has submitted a proposal to offer an Undergraduate Minor in Landscape Architectural Studies.
-If approved, the minor would be available autumn of 2013.
+The Landscape Architecture Section offers an Undergraduate Minor in Landscape Architectural Studies.
+The minor is available to undergraduate students at The Ohio State University.